chinchalupa/twitch-ts/README.md

 # Twitch Typescript Library (IN DEVELOPMENT)

-This is a lightweight Typescript-based library designed to interface with the Twitch API and EventSub via webhook.
-The library primarily focuses on types.
+This is a lightweight Typescript-based library designed to interface with the Twitch API and EventSub via webhooks.
+The library provides type definitions and authentication abstractions via app client credentials.

 ## API

+The API client provides a simple interface to make requests to the Twitch API.

 Note: This library is still in development.
 Not all events or API calls are supported.